How do I apply?

 If I applied to the Mercer University School of Medicine M.D.
 Program, can letters of recommendation, MCAT scores and transcripts be copied into my M.S. in Biomedical Sciences application file?

-Yes.
-However, you must contact the School of Medicine Admissions Office at (478) 301-2524 or email@example.com to request that items be copied from your M.D. application to your M.S. in Biomedical Sciences application.
-While a copy of your transcript will be transferred to your M.S. in Biomedical Sciences file, you must send a new official transcript from your degree-granting institution.
+Only Letters of Recommendation can be transferred from your M.D. application.
+After submitting your application, you must contact the School of Medicine Admissions Office at 1-800-MERCER-U or firstname.lastname@example.org to request that items be copied from your M.D. application to your M.S. in Preclinical Sciences application.
+You must send a new official transcript from your degree-granting institution as well as a PDF copy of the official MCAT score report.

 I have taken the DAT (or other professional program entry exam).
 The testing service will not allow me to transmit score reports electronically to other admissions offices.
 How do I submit my score report for my M.S. in Biomedical Sciences application?